The Mound City National Cemetery Preservation Commission

 The Mound City National Cemetery Preservation Commission meets the first Monday of the month at the Rawlings Reservation located at 315 South Fourth Street, Mound City, Illinois starting at 6:00 pm.
 If the meeting falls on a holiday, the commission usually reschedules for the next first Monday of the following month.
 Visitors are welcome.

-Located on the National Register of Historic Places, the Mound City National Cemetery is a burial place for both Union and Confederate soldiers, as well as soldiers from nearly every war.
+Located on the National Register of Historic Places, the Mound City National Cemetery is a burial place for Union and Confederate soldiers and soldiers from nearly every war.
 The walkway through the grounds is lined with markers inscribed with verses from the famous poem “Bivouac of the Dead.”

 The army negotiated the purchase of the 10-acre site for $750.00.
-The Authority to Establish National Cemeteries was granted through a Congressional Act authorizing President Lincoln to purchase cemetery ground for those ” who shall die in the service of the country”.
+The Authority to Establish National Cemeteries was granted through a Congressional Act authorizing President Lincoln to purchase cemetery grounds for those ” who shall die in the service of the country.”
 Today Mound City honors the sacrifice of 9,000 veterans.
-Every episode of American war and peace since the Mexican-American War (1846-1847) is represented among those at rest here.
+Every American episode of war and peace since the Mexican-American War (1846-1847) is represented among those at rest here.

 The cemetery was placed on the National Register of Historic Places in 1997.
-A beautiful monument, which was donated by the State of Illinois and erected in 1874, towers majestically from the center of the grounds.
-The newly renovated Caretaker's Lodge at the cemetery provides is occupied and maintained by the National Cemetery Administration.
+A beautiful monument donated by the State of Illinois and erected in 1874 towers majestically from the center of the grounds.
+The National Cemetery Administration occupies the Caretaker's Lodge, using it as an office for its onsite representative.